pigfoot/mozbuilds/mozilla-build/python/README.txt

 To build Python, you normally type "make" in the toplevel directory.
 If you have changed the configuration, the Makefile may have to be rebuilt.
-In this case you may have to run make again to correctly build your desired target.
+In this case, you may have to run make again to correctly build your desired target.
 The interpreter executable is built in the top level directory.